alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-25-iterative-project-management.md

   :alt => "Minimum Viable Product.
 The first line shows the evolution of a skateboard, to a scooter, to a pushbike, to a motorbike, to a car.
 The second line shows the building of a car, from the wheels, to a chassis, to a body, to a car."
 %}

-One of the big ideas to come out of the agile manifesto was the idea of a "minimum viable product" or "MVP".
+One of the big ideas to come out of the agile manifesto was the idea of a ["minimum viable product" or "MVP"][mvp].
 We've talked about how you break a big task down into smaller tasks; MVP says that we should try to iterate on working versions.
 Each of those smaller steps should produce useful output that we can use, react to, get feedback on.